-Initiatives Since 2005 To Expand Navy Role in GWOT.
-Since July 2005, the Navy has implemented a number of initiatives intended to increase its capabilities for participating in the GWOT, including the following:
+Initiatives Since 2005

+Since July 2005, the Navy has implemented a number of initiatives intended to increase its capabilities for CT and IW, including the following:

-- establishing a multilateral global maritime partnership (originally known as the "1,000-ship navy" concept) for ensuring global maritime security; - establishing the Navy Expeditionary Combat Command (NECC); - reestablishing the Navy's riverine force; - establishing small sea bases called Global Fleet Stations (GFSs) in various regions around the world; - establishing a reserve civil affairs battalion, an MIO intelligence exploitation pilot program, an intelligence data-mining capability at the National Maritime Intelligence Center (NMIC), and a Navy Foreign Area Officer (FAO) community consisting of officers with specialized knowledge of foreign countries and regions; - assuming command of a GWOT-related joint task force in the Horn of Africa, the detainee operation at Guantanamo, Cuba, and Fort Suse, a high-security prison in Iraq, and assuming the lead in defending the Haditha Dam in Iraq; - procuring Automatic Identification Systems (AISs) for surface ships;5 and of the role of special operations forces in the GWOT, see CRS Report RS21048, U.S. Special Operations Forces (SOF): Background and Issues for Congress, by Andrew Feickert.
+- establishing a Navy Irregular Warfare Office; - establishing a multilateral global maritime partnership (originally known as the "1,000-ship navy" concept) for ensuring global maritime security; - establishing the Navy Expeditionary Combat Command (NECC); - reestablishing the Navy's riverine force; - establishing small sea bases called Global Fleet Stations (GFSs) in various regions around the world; - establishing a reserve civil affairs battalion, an MIO intelligence exploitation pilot program, an intelligence data-mining capability at the National Maritime Intelligence Center (NMIC), and a Navy Foreign Area Officer (FAO) community consisting of officers with specialized knowledge of foreign countries and regions; - assuming command of a joint task force in the Horn of Africa, the detainee operation at Guantanamo, Cuba, and Fort Suse, a high-security prison in Iraq, and assuming the lead in defending the Haditha Dam in Iraq; - procuring Automatic Identification Systems (AISs) for surface ships; - developing a CT mission module for the Littoral Combat Ship (LCS); - developing Global Maritime Intelligence Integration (GMII) as part of Joint Force Maritime Component Command (JFMCC) and Maritime Domain Awareness (MDA); and - engaging with the U.S. Coast Guard to use the National Strategy for Maritime Security to more rapidly develop capabilities for Homeland Security, particularly in the area of MDA.